urbit/old-urbit.org/_posts/doc/hoon/cncb.markdown

 ###Notes###

-`%cnts` is not of course constrained to
+`%cnts` is not of course constrained to produce a `p` whose type is unchanged.
+Usually this is fine - sometimes we want the discipline.